nodejs/TSC/WORKING_GROUPS.md

 the TSC.
 A Working Group can be dissolved either through consensus of the Working Group membership or normal TSC motion and vote.

+## Working Group Oversight of TSC Actions

+Chartered Working Groups are granted an oversight capability over all TSC decisions.
+Should a simple majority of the documented members of any single Chartered Working Group vote to challenge a TSC decision, the issue will be raised automatically for consideration by all chartered Working Groups.
+Should a simple majority of all chartered Working Groups vote with a simple majority of their documented members to overturn the TSC decision, the decision will be vacated and returned the TSC for further consideration.

+Individual Working Groups may choose to abstain from participation in any such action.

+Working Groups will decide for themselves what process to be followed for organizing and conducting such votes.

 ## Process:

 * [Starting a Working Group](#starting-a-wg)